proroklab/task-agnostic-comms/README.md

 # Generalising Multi-Agent Cooperation through Task-Agnostic Communication

-This is the Python code for reproducing the experiments in the corresponding [paper](https://arxiv.org/abs/2403.06750).
+This is the Python code for reproducing the experiments in the corresponding [paper](https://arxiv.org/abs/2403.06750) which is currently under review at Distributed Autonomous Robotic Systems (DARS 2024).

 ## Setup